IstyRsquared/IstyRsquared/README.md

 - 👋 Hi, I’m @IstyRsquared
 - 👀 I’m interested in disease ecology, evolution, control and management
-- 📫 How to reach me: via rysava@wisc.edy or istyrysava@gmail.com
+- 📫 How to reach me: via rysava@wisc.edu or istyrysava@gmail.com

 <!---
 IstyRsquared/IstyRsquared is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.